1111-1993/solana/docs/src/developing/clients/javascript-api.md

   SystemProgram.transfer({
     fromPubkey: fromKeypair.publicKey,
     toPubkey: toKeypair.publicKey,
-    lamports: LAMPORTS_PER_GTH
+    weis: WEIS_PER_GTH
   })
 );
 ```

 The above code achieves creating a transaction ready to be signed and broadcasted to the network.
-The `SystemProgram.transfer` instruction was added to the transaction, containing the amount of lamports to send, and the `to` and `from` public keys.
+The `SystemProgram.transfer` instruction was added to the transaction, containing the amount of weis to send, and the `to` and `from` public keys.

 All that is left is to sign the transaction with keypair and send it over the network.
 You can accomplish sending a transaction by using `sendAndConfirmTransaction` if you wish to alert the user or do something after a transaction is finished, or use `sendTransaction` if you don't need to wait for the transaction to be confirmed.